moussetc/mattermost-plugin-spoiler/README.md

 ## Usage

 Type `/spoiler` followed by your spoiler, then post your message.
-(The spoiler can be on more than one line, it can contain emojis, URLs, images, etc. All will be hidden.)
+The spoiler can be on more than one line, it can contain emojis, URLs, inline images, etc., they will be hidden .
+You can also add some context to your spoiler that will be always visible, by writing `/spoiler "Visible spoiler caption" Hidden spoiler content`.

 Two display modes are available for spoiler messages:
 - **Spoiler button** mode: